codemagic-ci-cd/codemagic-docs/content/migration-guides/migrating-from-github-actions.md

 Codemagic makes use of [`codemagic.yaml`](../yaml/yaml-getting-started/) for configuring your workflow.
 As Codemagic supports any Git-based cloud or self-hosted repository, there is no need to migrate your code - simply add a `codemagic.yaml` file to your repository root folder.

-In Codemagic, there is also a [Flutter workflow editor](../flutter-configuration/flutter-projects/) for Flutter applications, which simplifies the setup but removes some flexibility.
+In Codemagic, there is also a web-based GUI [Flutter workflow editor](../flutter-configuration/flutter-projects/) for Flutter applications, which simplifies the setup but removes some flexibility.

 ## Managing builds on GitHub Actions and on Codemagic
 A build on Codemagic is defined by the app's workflow, specified in the `codemagic.yaml` file.
 It comprises a series of scripts delineated in a workflow executed by Codemagic on a clean virtual machine.

-You can monitor your app's builds on the Codemagic dashboard or delve into your build logs on your app's individual Builds page.
+You can monitor your app's builds on the Codemagic dashboard or look through your build logs on your app's individual Builds page.

 ## Triggering builds on GitHub Actions and Codemagic
-In this section, we illustrate how you can trigger builds on Codemagic:
+In this section, we illustrate how you can trigger builds on Codemagic.

-The 'Run Workflow' feature in GitHub Actions corresponds with manually starting a build on Codemagic: click the 'Start new build' button on your builds page and either simply initiate a new build or modify the Advanced configuration options for starting/scheduling builds.
+The 'Run Workflow' feature in GitHub Actions corresponds with manually starting a build on Codemagic.
+To start a build manually on Codemagic, click the 'Start new build' button on [your apps page](https://codemagic.io/apps).

 The 'Scheduled Workflows' function in GitHub Actions is akin to the 'Scheduled Builds' function on Codemagic.
+You can schedule builds in Codemagic by clicking on the "cog icon" [your apps page](https://codemagic.io/apps) and then selecting the "Scheduled builds" tab for options for scheduling builds.

 A significant advantage of Codemagic is that you don't have to manually set up a cron job, as you would in GitHub Actions, to schedule a specific time.
 Instead, select a day/s from the timeline and specify an hour and month.